 Can I paint from a photograph taken by someone else?
 Why not?

-No. If someone else has taken the reference photograph you can not enter that painting into this show.
+No. If someone else has taken the reference photograph you can not enter that painting into the Juried show.
 You need to paint plein air or take the reference photo on your own.
 Having permission from the photographer does not qualify.
 The reason is simple.
-A huge part of a paintings success is all about the overall composition, how things are arranged on the page and cropped.
+A huge part of a paintings success is all about the overall composition, how things are arranged on the page and cropped and the lighting.
 If you take the photo, you have come up with the image and composition on your own.
 If someone else took it, they have already done half of the work for you.

 How long will my painting be on the WW website?

-All winning paintings are posted on the website with the image and name and information of the artist.
+All winning paintings for the Juried Show are posted on the website with the image, name and information about the artist.
 Once posted on the website, these paintings will be displayed there forever.
 Each year we add more winners, but you can always go back and see all of the past winners from any year.
 You are welcome to enter these paintings into other shows at any time.